oroinc/documentation/user_guide/intro_nav_search.rst

 Search is the fastest way to find a specific record you need.
 To find a record in OroCRM:

-# Click the search icon at the top of the screen – |IcSearch|
+1. Click the search icon at the top of the screen – |IcSearch|.
-# Type the search key into the text field
+2. Type the search key into the text field.
-# Click Go or hit Enter on the keyboard
+3. Click :guilabel:`Go` or hit *Enter* on the keyboard.

 For example, we are searching for "Ann" all over the system: